 - Incubate.
-Heat oven to 100° F. Turn off oven, place pan of yogurt in oven with the oven light on.
+Heat oven to 100° F. Turn off oven.
+Place pan or slow cooker (with lid on) of yogurt in oven with the oven light on.
 Let sit for 6—12 hours.
 It should be thick and look “cultured” — that it’s set and firm (like baked custard).
 The longer it sits, the thicker the yogurt.

 - Refrigerate.
-Place pan in fridge to cool completely before spooning into storage containers.
+Place pan or slow cooker in fridge to cool.
 It thickens as it cools but remains on the runny side.
 Store in refrigerator up to a month.

 - To thicken.
 Pour off excess liquid.
 Spoon yogurt into a strainer lined with a coffee filters or paper towels.
 The longer you strain, the thicker the yogurt becomes.
 If straining for 60 minutes or less, you can do it in the sink.
 Longer straining should be done in the fridge.